PyPSA/PyPSA/doc/import_export.rst

 Adding components one-by-one
 ============================

-Networks can also be built "manually" by calling
+Networks can also be built "manually" in code by calling

 ``network.add(class_name,name,**kwargs)``